rkimballn1/aeon-original-mirror/doc/source/augmentation_plugins.rst

         do_flip = False
         width = 0

-        # constructor can parse the configuration paramters provided in form of
+        # constructor can parse the configuration parameters provided in form of json string
-        json string
         def __init__(self, param_string):
             if len(param_string) > 0:
                 params = json.loads(param_string)